Rapture (BioShock): History

 In the power void left by the deaths of Ryan's and Fontaine, a previously disgraced public figure named Sofia Lamb seizes power in the following decade.
 In contrast to Ryan's belief of empowering the individual, Lamb's ideals are favoring the collective, and she is able to build "The Family", a cult-like following of the remaining citizens of Rapture to achieve her goals.
 During the events of BioShock 2 (which takes place ten years after the events of the first game), the player takes the role of the first prototype Big Daddy, Subject Delta, as Lamb's plans progress to their final completion to extend The Family to the surface.
 The destinies of Delta, Lamb, and Eleanor, Lamb's daughter and Delta's original Little Sister, are determined by the player's action during the game, though the endings involve escaping a section of Rapture flooded by Lamb.
 The fate of Rapture is left open after the completion of the game.

 More details about the origins of Rapture are provided in the novel BioShock: Rapture, a prequel novel by John Shirley, released in 2011.
 The novel tells the backstory of the creation of Rapture, the underwater city's deterioration, and the civil war following the coming of plasmids.
 The novel ends shortly before the story in the first BioShock game begins.
 The novel was originally called BioShock: the Rise and Fall of the Ryan Empire.

 The Burial at Sea downloadable content expansion for Bioshock Infinite explores a series of events that lead to the Rapture civil war.
 The story follows Elizabeth as she approaches Booker DeWitt, who works as a private investigator in Rapture, to investigate the disappearance of a young girl named Sally.
 Elizabeth claims that Sally is alive, and that a local artist named Sander Cohen may have information regarding her whereabouts.
 Throughout the course of the DLC, many details surrounding Atlas' rebellion, the link between Rapture and the floating city of Columbia, and the origin of the bond between Big Daddies and Little Sisters are revealed.

+In BioShock, which took place in 1960 (a mere year after the civil war began), extensive internal damage from the war and flooding is seen.
+In 1968, as seen in BioShock 2, the damage is far more widespread, and many buildings have been fully flooded and collapsed.
+Without Sofia Lamb following the events of BioShock 2, the lack of sane people left in the city indicates that the power vacuum left by her was never filled, and the remaining Splicers likely lived in a state of anarchy and chaos before dying.
+By the time of the investigative report in Rapture: A Modern-Day Atlantis? (the 1980s) it is unlikely anything was left of Rapture.
+Though it was never explicitly stated, the Splicers had likely all died and Rapture's buildings had fully collapsed by the 21st century, leaving nothing but a ruined heap of aluminum on the ocean floor where the once shining utopian city stood.